zyanchew/accessibility-measure/README.md

 This project is part of my bachelor's graduation thesis.
 It focuses on analyzing human mobility data to study accessibility changes in response to extreme events.
 By examining mobility data before, during, and after the event, this project aims to identify trends in community resilience and recovery.
 The accessibility to gas station of each census block group in the study area is calculated for different phases of a hurricane event.

 ## Data
-The dataset was sourced from [Safegraph], containing anonymized visits of Point-of-Interests (POI).
+The dataset was sourced from Safegraph, containing anonymized visits of Point-of-Interests (POI).
 The data includes:
 - POI information
 - Location
 - Visits counts